 High Holy Days Passes

 Once again, Am Shalom is offering a “Universal Pass.”
 All members in good standing, and their children ages 25 and under, will receive passes as part of their membership.
 This pass will list all service times for the High Holy Days.
-There is no need to select early or late services; you may attend the services that best fit your schedule.
+You may attend the services that best fit your schedule, though we do ask that you let us know in advance which services you plan to attend so that we can make sure adequate seating is available.

-Seating will be on a first come, first served basis at all services, and based on prior experience the 11:00am service on both Rosh HaShanah and Yom Kippur has the highest attendance, and seating is at a premium.
+Seating will be on a first come, first served basis at all services, and based on prior attendance, the 11:00am service on both Rosh HaShanah and Yom Kippur has the highest attendance, and seating is at a premium.
+Monitors and speakers will be set up in the Community Court for overflow seating if needed.

 Who Needs a Pass?